How to Do

-How to Do Barbell Stiff Leg Deadlift
+How to Do Barbell Deadlift with Straight Legs

-Each exercise should begin with good posture to avoid injury.
+Each barbell stiff leg deadlift should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop this exercise.
+If any pain is experienced, immediately stop the deadlift.

 1. Select a relatively light barbell to begin with.
 The barbell will be on the floor.
 Stand with your feet shoulder-width apart, right in front of the bar, or with your toes just under the bar.
-Sit back and lower into a half-squat position, fold at the hips making sure your back is flat.
+Sit back and lower into a half-squat position, folding at the hips making sure your back is flat.
 Place both hands slightly wider than shoulder-width apart on the bar with an overhand grip.

 4. Straighten up by driving your head up toward the ceiling, and bringing your hips forward.
 Repeat for the required number of repetitions.

 This exercise can be done in the gym or at home.